headupinclouds/cmake_whole_archive/README.md

 https://stackoverflow.com/a/842770

 The above post outlines a common use cases where global instances are registered in a common table using constructor side effects.
+This pattern is used in tensorflow, for example.
 The source from the original SO post is reproduced here (inline) with some minor build related fixes:

 library/main.cc:
 ```